openstax/cookbook/README.md

 ## Creating a new recipe

-Create a recipe file in `books/{book-name}`.
+New recipes files are created in `books/{book-name}`.

 In order to run the new recipe via the bake script, the recipe must be added to [the `case` statement](https://github.com/openstax/recipes/blob/main/bake#L25), i.e.:

 ```bash
 case "${book}" in